nasa-gibs/worldview/config/default/common/config/metadata/stories/california_british_columbia_wildfires_summer_2018/step003.md

-<p>Most of the fires are clustered within the Sutherland River Provincial Park, Tweedsmuir Provincial Park, Kluskail Lake Provincial Park, and the Nadina River. <br> Let's go back in time a few weeks to see if we can discover when and why these fires started.</p>
+<p>Most of the fires are clustered within the Sutherland River Provincial Park, Tweedsmuir Provincial Park, Kluskail Lake Provincial Park, and the Nadina River. <br> Let's go back in time a few weeks to see if we can see when these fires started.</p>